 Does PornHelp endorse a particular method of stopping a porn use problem?

 No. We provide unbiased information to explain the range of options that may help a person stop using pornography.
-Treatment providers are listed here as a service to you after we have confirmed that they advertise some focus or specialty in addressing problem pornography use.
-But, we do not specifically endorse any of the providers found on our site and cannot vouch for the quality or effectiveness of the treatment they provide.
+We use our experience to identify treatment providers who have a focus or specialty in addressing problem pornography use.
+But, we do not specifically endorse any of those providers and we cannot vouch for the quality or effectiveness of the treatment they provide.

 Is PornHelp only helpful for pornography addicts?